Is there any similarity between COVID-19 & climate change? Yes. Both are real & happening now.

-- Powerful Influencers: Lobbying by major and powerful companies in the fossil-fuel industry, blocking attempts to reduce emissions of planet-warming gases.
-Quite often powerful companies that operate in crucial sectors of the economy e.g. energy, agriculture are also major players in dictating economic policies e.g. the pre-dominant use of GM cotton seeds in India which are sold by a handful of companies.
+- Powerful Influencers: There is lobbying by major and powerful companies in the fossil-fuel industry.
+They block attempts to reduce emissions of planet-warming gases.
+Often powerful companies dominate key sectors of the economy e.g. energy & agriculture.
+Some of them are also major players in dictating economic policies.
+For example, the pre-dominant use of GM cotton seeds in India.
+A handful of companies sell these.

-- Psychology: Human brains are usually not very good at processing the impact of tomorrow’s changes today.
-Climate science, and its impact on change, happens over longer time periods – making it difficult for most people to comprehend the effects of tomorrow today, and therefore be afraid of.
-Whether the world is likely to face a major water shortage which has the potential to cause war & conflict, or that the Amazon Forest would be lost within 50 years; might sound like a grave situation but it is not enough to strike enough fear to motivate people into taking action, since these events are projected to happen in 10, 20 or 30 years time – a time-frame most people cannot envision now.
+- Psychology: Humans are not very good at processing the impact of tomorrow’s changes today.
+Climate science, and its impact on change, happens over longer time periods.
+This makes it difficult for most people to comprehend and fear the effects of tomorrow today.
+Plenty of research shows that a major water shortage has the potential to cause war & conflict.
+There is a theory that within 50 years we could lose the Amazonian Rainforest.
+It might sound like a grave situation - but it does not strike enough fear to motivate most people into taking action.
+These events are forecast to happen in 10, 20 or 30 years’ time – a time-frame most people cannot envision now.

-- Politics: Politicians are judged by the voting public, on the impact their policies have on the prosperity of the economy and if they (the public) stand to benefit from it.
-Adopting eco-friendly initiatives aggressively, e.g. reducing carbon footprint significantly or making the use of green energy mandatory – might be very beneficial in the long term to everyone, but because it is relatively expensive it would be unpopular among politicians & the wider public.
-Immediate gains at the expense of long term consequences is preferred to making short term sacrifices in exchange for future benefits.
+- Politics: The voting public judge politicians on the impact their policies have on the prosperity of the economy.
+They (the public) see if there is any benefit in it for them.
+Adopting eco-friendly initiatives aggressively might benefit everyone in the long term.
+Such as reducing the carbon footprint significantly and making the use of green energy mandatory.
+But it is relatively expensive to adopt these initiatives.
+It would thus be unpopular among politicians & the wider public.
+Immediate gains - at the expense of long term consequences - are preferred.
+Short term sacrifices - in exchange for future benefits - are not.

-If research and science is anything to go by, the effects of climate change looks likely to get more intense with the passage of time.
-Natural calamities can be catastrophic, and aside from affecting people mentally & physically, its impact can also be financially devastating to people and economies.
-Just because we cannot see events physically in the present does not mean that we should treat it lackadaisically.
+The effects of climate change look likely to get more intense with the passage of time.
+This is if we can rely on research and science.
+Natural calamities can be catastrophic, affecting people mentally & physically.
+It can also be financially devastating to people and economies.
+Just because we cannot see events in the present - it does not mean that it cannot happen.